ellelkqy/ellelkqy.github.io/publications.md

 ### Conference Paper

 - Domain Adaptation for Image Segmentation with Category-Guide Classifier, in Proceedings of  International Conference on Intelligent Systems and Knowledge Engineering (ISKE) 2023.
+(Best Paper Award)
 - Multi-Source Domain Adaptation with Incomplete Source Label Spaces, in Proceedings of International Conference on Knowledge-Based and Intelligent Information and Engineering Systems (KES) 2023.
-- Attention-Bridging TS Fuzzy Rules for Universal Multi-Domain Adaptation without Source Data, in Proceedings of the IEEE International Conference on Fuzzy Systems (FUZZ-IEEE), 2023.
+- Attention-Bridging TS Fuzzy Rules for Universal Multi-Domain Adaptation without Source Data, in Proceedings of the IEEE International Conference on Fuzzy Systems (FUZZ-IEEE), 2023.(Best Paper Award) [<font color='blue'>Paper</font>](https://doi.org/10.1109/FUZZ52849.2023.10309671)
-[<font color='blue'>Paper</font>](https://doi.org/10.1109/FUZZ52849.2023.10309671)
 - Source-free multi-domain adaptation with generally auxiliary model training, in Proceedings of the International Joint Conference on Neural Networks (IJCNN), Italy, July 18-23, 2022.